952-444-6200

 Q: How does the insurance appraisal process work?

-A: Most state statutes and insurance policies allow for insurance appraisals.
-Common language often found in policies state the following, “If you and we fail to agree on the actual cash value, amount of loss, or cost of repair or replacement, either party can make a written demand for appraisal.
-Each will then select a competent, independent, appraiser and notify the other of the appraiser’s identify within 20 days of receipt of the written demand.
-The two appraisers will choose an umpire.
-If they cannot agree upon an umpire within 14 days, you or we may request that the choice be made by a judge of a district court in a judicial district where the loss occurred.
-The two appraisers will then set the amount of loss, starting separately the actual cash value and loss to each item.”
+If you and we fail to agree on the amount of loss, or cost of repair or replacement, either party can make a written demand for appraisal.
+Each will then select a competent, independent, appraiser and notify the other of their selected appraiser within 20 days of receipt of the written demand.
+The two appraisers will choose an umpire in the event the two appraisers cannot come to an agreement on the amount of loss.
+If they cannot agree on an umpire within 14 days, you or we may request that the choice be made by a judge of a district court in a judicial district where the loss occurred.
+The two appraisers will attempt to come to an agreement.
+If they can, there is no need to invoke the umpire.
+If they cannot agree, the umpire is invoked and each appraiser will set the amount of loss, starting separately the actual cash value and replacement cost value and loss to each item.
+The umpire will propose an award and once two of three agree appraisal panel members sign the award the appraisal has been completed.

 Q: How long can the appraisal process take?